 Best Post-Activities: Exploring the garden, heading to Duval, grabbing cocktails or the Duval Bar crawl, or booking another adventure activity.

-Permitting Requirements: Wedding permit required for an elopement ceremony through the Garden Club.
+Permitting Requirements: Wedding permit required for an elopement ceremony through the Key West Garden Club.

-Perfect For: Couples who want a weather-proof, unique garden elopement ceremony.
+Perfect For: Couples who want a weather-proof, unique garden ceremony.

 Step into a tropical paradise filled with hundreds of free-flying butterflies, exotic birds, and lush plants.
 The Key West Butterfly and Nature Conservatory is one of the most enchanting indoor places to elope in Key West and perfect for couples looking for something totally unique.
 You’ll be surrounded by butterflies (and maybe a few flamingos!) during your vows.
 There’s not a great “ceremony” location as the garden is a thin walking path so this location isn’t great if you’re inviting guests.